SMPTE Time Code – Virtually Unchanged After Almost 50 Years

 New Richard Wirth Article…The SMPTE Time Code

-This is a perfect detailed follow up to the Smith Block and video editing stories I posted here a few weeks back.
+This is a perfect detailed follow up to the Smith Block and video editing stories I posted.
 Here’s the story of how the time code came to be and, having been around for almost half a century, how it has withstood the test of time.

 Another wonderful article.